genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/01_colour.md

 ### Use semantic colour variables in your code

-After you have configured your colours, you will have a number of variables available which can be used in your code to ensure visual consistency across the design system.
+After you have configured your colours, you have a number of variables available, which can be used in your code to ensure visual consistency across the design system.

-Variable names are not tied to specific colours, as they are context dependent and can vary between light and dark modes - they follow semantic naming conventions described below.
+Variable names are not tied to specific colours, as they are context-dependent and can vary between light and dark modes - they follow the semantic naming conventions described below.

 #### CSS Custom Property